Data privacy for Partners

 IT information – information required to provide access to company-hosted IT systems and networks such as IP addresses, log files and login information which you may need to use as a Partner.

-Sensitive personal data includes any information that reveals your racial or ethnic origin, religious, political or philosophical beliefs, genetic data, biometric data for the purposes of unique identification, trade union membership, or information about your health/sex life and personal information relating to criminal convictions and offences (“Sensitive Personal Data”).
-As a general rule, we try not to collect or process any Sensitive Personal Data about you, unless authorised by law or where necessary to comply with applicable laws.
+Sensitive personal data includes any information that reveals your racial or ethnic origin, religious, political or philosophical beliefs, genetic data, biometric data for the purposes of unique identification, trade union membership, or information about your health/sex life and personal data relating to criminal convictions and offences (“Sensitive Personal Data”).
+We only process this type of information in very limited circumstances, where authorised by law or where necessary to comply with applicable laws.

-However, in some circumstances we may need to collect, or request on a voluntary disclosure basis some Sensitive Personal Data for legitimate purposes (such as information about criminal convictions for insurance purposes).
+However, in some circumstances we may need to collect, or request on a voluntary disclosure basis some Sensitive Personal Data for legitimate purposes (for example: information about criminal convictions for insurance purposes).

 We may use your personal data for the purposes of assisting you with your business development activities, for due diligence purposes to ensure that you are permitted to act as a Partner in relation to the sale of Utility Warehouse services, training and sales quality purposes, to allow you to hire or purchase vehicles from us, or to permit you to borrow funds from us for your business development purposes.